jaydeeps-sacumen/iac-tf11-dev-master/README.md

 ### PANOS System

 You need PANOS system access to configure the server profile which will allows you to forward the logs to http destination (Datadog).
 You can configure any of below logs which is required to configure, it's not mandatory to configure all of these logs.
+Please copy log payload by clicking on each log type below.

 <details>
 <summary><i>Traffic Log </i> </summary>